gwindes/CoffeeScript-ThreeJS-Boilerplate/README.md

 CoffeeScript-ThreeJS-Boilerplate
 ================================

-Simple boilerplate for Coffeescript and Threejs initially built for Ludem Dare.
+Simple boilerplate for Coffeescript and Threejs initially built for Ludum Dare.

 Coffeescript source files are located in src/